olwege/olwege.github.io/index.md

-This is a collection of the work I've done during my Bachelor Thesis and the Master course _Engineering Conferences_ at the University of Applied Sciences Düsseldorf in Germany.
-Beside the paper of my Thesis about the _Topology Optimization of Truss Structures to Redesign Solid Components_, you can find the complete Thesis here (written in German) along with the detailed results of all my experiments, performed by the presented algorithm.
+This is a collection of the work I've done during my Bachelor Thesis and in the Master course _Engineering Conferences_ at the University of Applied Sciences Düsseldorf in Germany.
+Beside the paper of my Thesis about the _Topology Optimization of Truss Structures to Redesign Solid Components_, you can find the complete Thesis here (written in German) along with detailed results of all my experiments, performed by the presented algorithm.
 Especially the <tt>..._optVal.pdf</tt> files of the models allow a valuable glimpse behind the scenes of the optimization process (e.g. of the [Michell cantilever with circular support](/files/imgs/results/michellCircCantilever/michellCircCantilever_optVal.pdf))

 ## Article in _Engineering Conferences_
 [<img src="/thumbnails/article.png " alt="article" width="200"/>](/files/docs/Wege2022_Article_TrussOptimization_en.pdf)